Applethal/Auxilaries-and-fun-/README.md

 I wish I could build my own function but I had to borrow the formula from Wikipedia and use it.

 # 13/10/2022
 I updated the codes to include user input functions.
-Thanks anas.